logicalperson0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6 The file 6-print_numberz program that prints all single digit numbers of base 10 without char

 7 The file 7-print_tebahpla  a program that prints the lowercase alphabet in reverse

+8 The file 8-print_base16 a program that prints all the numbers of base 16 in lowercase